Go to All Blogs | Asian Blogs | India Birding Tours | Sri Lanka Birding Tours | Nepal Birding Tours | Bhutan Birding Tours

 24th – 28th January 2022

 This short, yet exciting, tour follows on from either the Sri Lanka or south India tours outlined above and focusses on the endemic birds of the Andaman Islands; a chain of islands actually closer to Malaysia and Indonesia than the Indian Subcontinent but is actually a union territory of India and so is included here.
 Some of the endemics we should find include Andaman Crake, Andaman Masked Owl, Andaman Scops Owl, Hume’s Hawk-Owl, Andaman Hawk-Owl, Andaman Woodpecker, and more.
 It gets dark early in the Andaman Islands so owling can be done before dinner, which is a plus!
-We are really looking forward to taking you birding here, lots of great birds to look for.
+We are really looking forward to taking you birding here as there are lots of great birds to look for.

 Andaman Woodpecker (photo M. Aggarwal) from Birding Tour India: Andaman Island Endemics